BLUEBL0B/Secret-Sing-Box/Docs/README-EN.md

 ![pic-2-en](https://github.com/user-attachments/assets/3a40dea9-2b7c-4480-b2f2-fae986376502)

+Option 5 synchronizes the settings in client configs of all users, which eliminates the need to edit the config of each user separately:

+5.1.
+Synchronizes settings with the [template from GitHub](https://github.com/A-Zuro/Secret-Sing-Box/blob/main/Config-Templates/client.json).

-Option 5 synchronizes the settings in client configs of all users, which eliminates the need to edit the config of each user separately.
-If new rule sets are added to the configs by using option 5.2, they will be automatically downloaded on the server if they are from [SagerNet](https://github.com/SagerNet/sing-geosite/tree/rule-set).
+5.2.
+Synchronizes settings with the local template, allows to set custom rules in client configs.
+If new rule sets are added to the configs by using this option, they will be automatically downloaded on the server if they are from [SagerNet](https://github.com/SagerNet/sing-geosite/tree/rule-set).

 ### WARP+ keys: